 One strand of my research focuses on deliberation in democratic spaces.
 In examining public argument, I consider how political and social culture shape deliberative practices.
 I investigate how different actors and different values inform the construction of arguments as well as how this plurality may function to engender inclusion and exclusion.

-A second trajectory in my research considers the role of rhetoric in shaping policy implementation.
+A second trajectory in my research considers the role of rhetoric in shaping public policy development and implementation.
 In analyzing policy debates, I consider how interlocutors define social and economic justice as well as construct standards of citizenship.
 These discursive dimensions of policymaking invite certain exclusions, particularly in relationship to class, race, and gender.
 Fundamentally, I believe that a critical understanding of how discourse shapes public opinion as well as individual and collective action will lead to more just policies and practices.

-While civic practices are a subtext of the publications I have previously mentioned, it is the focus of a third research trajectory that examines the relationship between rhetoric, citizenship, and leadership.
+While civic practices are a subtext of the areas I have previously mentioned, it is the focus of a third research trajectory that examines the relationship between rhetoric, citizenship, and leadership.
 In particular, I am interested in how different cultures and communities view and practice leadership, deliberation, and civic engagement.

 Ph.D.
 University of Wisconsin, Madison; M.A.
 University of North Carolina, Chapel Hill; B.A.
 Bates College